TyOverby/composition-comparison/readme.md

 # 01 - Components

 What is a "UI component" anyway?
-To me, a component denotes a group of code with the following properties:
+To me, a component describes a group of code with the following properties:

 1. **It serves as an abstraction** &mdash; Users of the component shouldn't need